Mt. Prospect Divorce Lawyer

 In 2008, a national publication named this Chicago suburb as one of the best places in America to raise a family.
 The families in Mt.
 Prospect today are much different than the ones in this area a generation ago, largely due to the 1970s no-fault divorce revolution.
 Marriage dissolution issues, like parenting time division and property splits, are a fact of life for most households.

 The Mt.
-Prospect divorce lawyers at the Law Offices of Martin A. Delaney III, Ltd. understand how these issues affect your family.
+Prospect divorce lawyers at the Andrea Heckman Law understand how these issues affect your family.
 Therefore, we offer long-term, cost-effective solutions to provide stability in an unstable situation.
 Later, when financial and/or emotional circumstances change, our professional team offers both sound advice and solid representation in modification matters.

 In some states, marriage dissolution cases only address some of the relevant issues.
 But in Illinois, these matters fully resolve most divorce issues, as outlined below.